All Episodes

 And the American people could not possibly follow this.

-If you're going to investigate Russian intrusion into the 2016 election, if that is your mandate, and that's why the special prosecutor was hired.
+If you're going to investigate Russian intrusion into the 2016 election, if that is your mandate, and that's why the special prosecutor was hired, doesn't that encompass Russian intrusion into the Hillary Clinton campaign as well?

-Bill, it is as obvious as as the many hairs on both of our heads that are turning gray.
+Bill, it is as obvious as the many hairs on both of our heads that are turning gray.

 So if that's true, then you have Robert Mueller, who did look very shaky, extremely shaky out there today.

-He basically is telling the American people, I just looked at one part of the Russian thing.
+He basically is telling the American people, I just looked at one part of the Russian thing, just how the Trump campaign dealt with Russia.

-Even though I knew, and my investigators knew, that the Clinton campaign had a relationship with the Russian people, because they got the dirt from the dossier.
+Even though I knew, and my investigators knew, that the Clinton campaign had a relationship with the Russian people because they got the dirt from the dossier.

 Even though we knew that, we did not investigate it.